RianKhanafi/nusantara-foods/README.md

 ## or You Can Click link below

 [https://nusantara-foods.herokuapp.com](https://nusantara-foods.herokuapp.com])

-and use this accout to login application
+and use this account to login application
 ```
 Username: admin@gmail.com
 Password: admin123